 - Universal and targeted programs that help students develop skills in areas such as healthy relationships, self-regulation, anxiety and anger management among others

 - Support for students facing family crises

 - Connection of students and families with appropriate community services and agencies

-A multi-stakeholder Community Collaborative Network, comprised of representatives from the schools including students, local community support services and agencies such as AHS Addictions and Mental Health, Child and Family Services, Family and Community Support Services, Youth Activity Centre, RCMP, Parent Link Centre and others, meets several times each year to provide input regarding the ongoing implementation and development of the Student Wellness Project and to identify and mobilize community assets related to child, youth and family mental health specific to the High Level area.
+A multi-stakeholder Community Collaborative Network, comprised of representatives from the schools, local community support services and agencies such as AHS Addictions and Mental Health, Children’s Services, Family and Community Support Services, Youth Activity Centre, RCMP, Parent Link Centre and others, meets several times each year to provide input regarding the ongoing implementation and development of the Student Wellness Project and to identify and mobilize community assets related to child, youth and family mental health specific to the High Level area.